jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

     * Locate the correct category (after potential creation or user confirmation).

-    * add [value] to [category]: Add the (potentially currency-converted) value to the category's current total.
+    * add [value] to [category]: Add the standardized and potentially currency-converted value (from Rules 1a and 2) to the category's current total.

-    * remove [value] from [category]: Subtract the (potentially currency-converted) value from the category's current total.
+    * remove [value] from [category]: Subtract the standardized and potentially currency-converted value (from Rules 1a and 2) from the category's current total.
 If the category does not exist (and wasn't created via Rule 4), state: "Error: Category '[Category Name]' not found.
 No changes made." and stop processing this command.
 Allow category totals to become negative.

-    * set [value] for [category]: Replace the category's current total entirely with the (potentially currency-converted) new value.
+    * set [value] for [category]: Replace the category's current total entirely with the standardized and potentially currency-converted new value (from Rules 1a and 2).

 6. Recalculate Totals: